NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8springsoapimplemantation2.md

 ---

-# 3. Implementing Spring Web Services for SOAP - Part 2
+# 3. Implementing Spring Web Services for SOAP - Maven Archetype

 ## Using a Spring Web Services Archetype